alexdmacon/task-mp3/README.md

     - A header with the title, a container where our dropdown menu and our submit button would be, a place where our YouTube video will be after the user picks an activity type, and a place where the past searches can be placed and of course, a footer where a creative group name will be placed.

     - While working on the project, the HTML had to be modified several times in order for it to start working with the JavaScript as well as the CSS.
 The ID's of the options listed for the dropdown were changed throughout working on the project in order to get everything working properly.

-* Working with the CSS: <!-- Insert info on working on the CSS -->
+* Working with the CSS: We used a Materialize framework for styling.

 * Working with the JavaScript: Using Fetch, we first wrote two functions that would retrieve data from the YouTube API and Bored API, respectively.
 We wanted to take the user input ("type of activity") chosen from the HTML dropdown to adjust our query to the Bored API, which contains a database of activities sorted by type and other parameters.
 We then pass the selected activity (preceded by "How to," which we found returned more relevant results) as a parameter in our query to the YouTube API, selecting the top YouTube search result for "How to (selected activity)."